Craig Parkes Ed.D

 I have been involved in youth and community soccer as a volunteer, coach, and coach educator for over 20 years, in both the United States and the U.K. In 2018 I worked with the Special Olympics soccer team in State College, PA.
 Many of the undergraduate students I taught, and the youth soccer players I coached, were also involved in this project under my supervision.
-I am a professional member of SHAPE America, Alabama State AHPERD, and United Soccer Coaches, and have affiliations with several professional soccer clubs in Europe.
-I am currently serving as a reviewer for European Physical Education Review, Strategies, and the Journal of Physical Education, Recreation, and Dance.
+I am a professional member of SHAPE America, Alabama State AHPERD, American Education Research Association, United Soccer Coaches, and have affiliations with several professional soccer clubs in Europe.
+I am currently serving as a reviewer for European Physical Education Review, Journal of Teaching in Physical Education, International Journal of Kinesiology in Higher Education, Journal of Sport Behavior, Strategies, and the Journal of Physical Education, Recreation, and Dance.
 Since moving to the gulf coast in 2019 I have been coaching for a youth soccer organization near to my home in Pensacola, Florida.

 I was born in Wolverhampton, England, but have spent most of my adult life living in the United States.
 Prior to accepting the position at USA, I spent six and a half years as an assistant teaching professor in the kinesiology department at Penn State University.
-Early in my career I taught physical education in the British public school system, and also have over 20 year’s soccer coaching and coach education experience.
-I currently reside in Pensacola, Florida, with my wife Jessy, son Jayden, and dogs Beckham and Juno.
+Early in my career I taught physical education in the British public school system, and also have over 20 year's soccer coaching and coach education experience.
+I currently reside in Pensacola, Florida, with my wife, sons, and dogs.
 My hobbies include soccer, golf, fishing, and spending time at the beach.
 I also enjoy watching sports, and my favorite team is the England national soccer team.